Redefining support for those

 • Applicants must have a 501(c)(3) or other nonprofit tax-exempt status as designated by the Internal Revenue Service (IRS).

-Organizations currently receiving a grant from the Inclusa Foundation are not eligible to apply for new funding within the same calendar year.
+Organizations currently receiving a grant from Inclusa Foundation are not eligible to apply for new funding within the same calendar year.
 This ensures that we can support a diverse range of initiatives and can extend our impact across different projects.
 Awarded organizations are welcome to apply again in the year following the conclusion of the funding award.

 • At the present time, the Foundation does not accept unsolicited applications for general operating support.
 At the discretion of the Board, we may choose to provide grants for this purpose after the Foundation has developed a relationship with a grantee over a longer period of time after supporting specific projects.